fanweneddie/cflow/README.md

 If the `-i` flag is enabled, only intra-procedural analysis in performed, used for testing only.

 If the `-s` flag is enabled, the SPARK call graph toolkit is used to compute a more accurate call graph at the cost of longer running time and higher memory consumption.

+If the `-p` flag is enabled, cflow will do a points-to analysis to find a more precise callee.

 S4.
 Inspect the result.